 System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights The Care Quality Commission (CQC) The Care Quality Commission (CQC) is a regulatory body established under the Health and Social Care Act.
 The CQC regulates health and social care services in England to ensure that safe health and care are provided.
 The law allows CQC to access identifiable patient data/medical records in our clinical system for the purposes of their assessment and investigation of significant safety incident.
 The data will be shared with the Care Quality Commission, its officers and staff and members of the inspection teams that visit us from time to time.
 The source of the information shared in this way is your electronic GP record.
 All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care .
-Schedule 2 Part 1 Section 18 relating to safeguarding) Section 47 of The Children Act 1989.
-Section 45 of the Care Act 2014 Article 6(1) (c) - processing for legal obligation; Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services Related Legislation: Data Protection Act 2018 Section 10 The Health and Social Care Act 2008, s64 You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: accuracy of the data is contested, the processing is unlawful or, where we no longer need the data for the purposes of the processing.
+Article 6(1) (c) - processing for legal obligation; Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services Related Legislation: Data Protection Act 2018 Section 10 The Health and Social Care Act 2008, s64 You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
 Right to object: You have a general right to raise an objection to the processing of your personal data in some particular circumstances.
 This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of care, and compliance with a legal obligation to which we are subject.
+If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
+Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
+You may